edan-ais/Competitions-And-Hackathons/PangeaPromptInjectionChallenge/README.md

 - Total Prize Pool: $10,000 USD

 ## Notes and Reference
 I entered the Pangea AI Escape Room Challenge with the primary goal of topping the leaderboard in every category.
-Along the way, I set a secondary goal: to understand and craft an "unbeatable" AI system prompt.
+I left with a secondary goal: to utilize the same tactics to understand and craft an "unbeatable" AI system prompt.
 Despite my experience in ethical prompt injection hacking, this competition pushed my skills to the limit.
 It was one of the most challenging and rewarding experiences I’ve encountered in AI security.
 My success wouldn't have been possible without these community resources that offered valuable perspectives I might have otherwise missed:

 - This blog post on Understanding and Mitigating Prompt Injection Attacks published by Pangea: https://pangea.cloud/blog/understanding-and-mitigating-prompt-injection-attacks/
 - This prompt injection hack cheat sheet for structuring common techniques: https://blog.seclify.com/prompt-injection-cheat-sheet/